 - Great traction is provided with anti-scalp gauge wheels

 - Does not have an engine guard

-- Front bumper is sold separately
+- The front bumper is sold separately

 A Briggs & Stratton Intek V-Twin OHV engine supplies this riding mower with 724 CC (4 HP), supplying plenty of power.
-The 48-inch cutting deck well cover a medium sized property decently.
+The 48-inch cutting deck will cover a medium sized property decently.
 A tight 16-inch turn radius is ideal for cutting around flowers and trees alike.
-This riding mower comes with a 15-inch Hi-Back seat with armrest, offering operators comfort while they drive.
+This riding mower comes with a 15-inch Hi-Back seat with an armrest, offering operators comfort while they drive.

 Front engine design allows this riding mower to employ a rear bagger or muncher kit.
 Extras include an hour meter and headlights.
 Anti-scalp wheels provide great traction, the cutting height can be adjusted to six positions.
 This mower comes with three cutting blades.